 Our central research question is: \textit{How do platform API restrictions create systematic barriers to AI accountability, and what technical and policy interventions can restore the balance between privacy, commercial interests, and public oversight?}

-To address these challenges, we propose policy interventions aligned with the AI Risk Management Framework of the National Institute of Standards and Technology~\citep{NIST2023}, which emphasizes transparency and independent oversight as essential components of responsible AI governance.
-Our findings highlight the urgency of resolving these transparency gaps before the next generation of AI systems further entrenches data asymmetries.
+To address these challenges, we propose policy interventions aligned with the AI Risk Management Framework of the National Institute of Standards and Technology~\citep{NIST2023}, which emphasize transparency and independent oversight as essential components of responsible AI governance.
+Our findings highlight the urgency of resolving these transparency gaps before the next generation of AI systems can further entrench data asymmetries.